Updates to the Windows Subsystem for Linux, along with PowerShell Core, are set to shake up PowerShell vs. Bash comparisons.

-Microsoft partnered with Linux vendor Canonical to port Bash to Windows in 2016.
-Bash integration with the Windows environment means that users can forgo dual-booting with Canonical's Ubuntu OS to get native Linux capabilities.
+Microsoft partnered with Linux vendor Canonical Ltd. to port Bash (Bourne Again Shell) to Windows in 2016.
+Bash integration with the Windows environment enables users to forgo dual-booting with Canonical's Ubuntu OS to get native Linux capabilities.
 Script-savvy Windows admins might wonder if Bash on Windows replaces PowerShell, which is similar to Unix and Linux systems and also already provides OpenSSH connectivity over the Secure Shell protocol.

-Bash, on the other hand, is more suited for developer environments.
+Bash, on the other hand, is more traditionally suited for development environments.
 It was introduced to complement and strengthen CLI-based interaction.
-With the addition of Bash to Windows, code that developers or infrastructure engineers wrote for Linux can work on their Windows systems, too.
+With the addition of Bash to Windows, code that developers or infrastructure engineers write for Linux works on their Windows systems, too.
 Picture Linux-first tools -- Python, Ruby, Git -- that are common in DevOps shops running directly on Windows.

 Learn how to use the PowerShell pipeline with author Adam Bertram.

-PowerShell cannot compete with Bash on Linux.
+Formerly, PowerShell could not compete with Bash on Linux.
 Bash boasts an ecosystem of tools built from the ground up with Linux in mind.
+With the advent of PowerShell Core, however, all of that has changed.
+PowerShell can run as a primary shell within Linux that contains all of the object properties for which PowerShell is famous.

 Admins' learning curve for PowerShell vs. Bash

 PowerShell deals with a lot of scripting.
 If you're from a Unix/Linux background, this tool looks familiar.
 However, for Windows GUI adherents, there's a steep learning curve.
-For instance, PowerShell 4.0 runs 299 built-in cmdlets, and each cmdlet has multiple options.
-To complicate matters, you have to use the correct parameters.
+PowerShell Core, currently at version 6 and nearing version 7 at the time of updated publication, contains hundreds of cmdlets, each with a variety of parameters and the unique ability to run on different OSes.

 Bash on Windows comes with less than 40 internal functions and around 100 helper programs.
 With a slimmer syntax, Bash is faster, but PowerShell has the advantage of a consistent syntax structure.
 If you're just starting out, it will take some time to thoroughly exploit PowerShell's reach.
 Users familiar with the tool deploy, manage and repair hundreds of systems from any remote location, automate runbooks and use C#-based PowerShell script files to automate repetitive tasks.